JulianOstmo/XPFarm_GreenBelt/NOTES.md

-  WHEN Player X has already gone and Player O takes their first turn THEN they place their pin in the bottom middle square of the board ✅ refactor Math spies in tests to mock return value is smaller 🚧 tictactoe:
+  WHEN Player X has already gone and Player O takes their first turn THEN they place their pin in the bottom middle square of the board ✅ refactor Math spies in tests to mock return value is smaller ✅ tictactoe:
-  ✅ initialisation: output array with empty board, title & subtitle
-  - hardcode Player X wins with a horizontal victory along the top row
-  - add 'PLAYER X WON!' to output array
+  ✅ initialisation: output array with empty board, title & subtitle ✅ hardcode Player X wins with a horizontal victory along the top row ✅ add 'PLAYER X WON!' to output array
-- update OutsideIn test with mocks of Players taking turns:
+✅ update OutsideIn test with mocks of Players taking turns:
     Player.selectRandomPosition (or Math.random)
--

 # Tech Debt
+- Move Outside-In output array to fixture file
+- Player X wins with a horizontal victory along the top row tests could be refactored to use `test.each`